-- Monitor the progress in implementing the waiver; - Provide notice to any local board affected by the waiver; - Provide any local board affected by the waiver an opportunity to comment on the request; - Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - Collect and report information about waiver outcomes in the State's WIOA Annual Report.
+- 6. Describes the processes used to: - a.
+Monitor the progress in implementing the waiver; - b.
+Provide notice to any local board affected by the waiver; - c.
+Provide any local board affected by the waiver an opportunity to comment on the request; - d.
+Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - e.
+Collect and report information about waiver outcomes in the State's WIOA Annual Report.

 Annual WIOA programmatic reviews will include an evaluation of how this and all waivers are impacting local programs and performance.
 Rhode Island can effectively monitor the impact of the waiver through our existing client management system.
-Funds used for ITAs would be tracked as a distinct line item within service provider budgets and linked to the specific youth obtaining the training.
+Funds used for ITAs would be tracked, easily identifiable, and linked to the specific youth obtaining the training.
 Any local area electing to utilize this waiver will be required to separately track the employment, earning, and credentialing outcomes of those youth as compared to the larger ISY service population.

-A copy of this renewal request will be shared with the Chair and Executive Director of the Providence-Cranston Local Workforce Development Board as well as the Chair and executive Director of the State Board, acting as Local Board for the Greater Rhode Island area.
-Should the waiver be authorized, notice will be disseminated to both boards as well as other impacted partners as necessary.
+A copy of this renewal request has been shared with the Chair and Executive Director of the Providence-Cranston Local Workforce Development Board as well as the Chair and executive Director of the State Board, acting as Local Board for the Greater Rhode Island area.
+Should the waiver be renewed, notice will be disseminated to both boards as well as other impacted partners as necessary.